Hotel Quarantine in Sydney

 Can I get a room with a balcony or opening window?

-It is rumoured that some hotels allow you to pay a surcharge when you check-in for a opening window or balcony.
+Some hotels allow you to pay a surcharge when you check-in for an opening window, balcony or larger room (subject to availability).
 It is always worth asking.
 And if you end up in a health hotel, you will get an apartment with a balcony.

 Will I be able to receive care packages?